suavelizard/mec-product-image-gallery/README.md

 npm install
 npm start
 ```
+There are a total of 3 `package.json` files:
+1. /package.json - This mostly contains a script to start the whole project in one command.
+Includes building the client to be served.
+2. /client/package.json - The client dependencies and build scripts
+3. /server/package.json - The server dependencies

 ### Development Notes
 I used ExpressJS to create a basic API with a single `/products` endpoint that sends a request to the MEC API to retrieve the products.
 The routes and controllers are seperated into a module in `/server/api/products`.
 The controllers also make use of some 'standard' response methods in `/server/api/common`.